metatensor/metatrain/docs/src/architectures/gap.rst

 krr
 ^^^^
-:param degree: degree of the polynomial kernel
+:param degree: degree of the polynomial kernel.
+Default 2
-:param num_sparse_points: number of pseudo points to select (by farthest point sampling)
+:param num_sparse_points: number of pseudo points to select (by farthest point sampling).
+Default 500

 training:
 ^^^^^^^^^
-:param regularizer: value of the energy regularizer
+:param regularizer: value of the energy regularizer.
+Default 0.001
-:param regularizer_forces: value of the forces regularizer
+:param regularizer_forces: value of the forces regularizer.
+Default null